schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Bookmark

-A news vendor times a unequal futility at a dumbwaiter.
+A news vendor times an unequal futility at a dumbwaiter.

 ## Purgatory Mythology